freerange/site/soups/weeknotes/week-387.snip.markdown

 ## GFR

 * Created a monthly task to track the time we each spend per project.
-The hope is that we'll be able to use to understand the time cost of some of the things we currently prioritise.
+The hope is that we'll be able to use this to understand the time cost of some of the things we currently prioritise.

 * Discussed attending the Digital Coops retreat.